This page tells you about the chemotherapy combination BEP and its possible side effects. There is information about

 - Tiredness and breathlessness due to a drop in red blood cells (anaemia) – you may need a blood transfusion

-- Fatigue (tiredness) during and after treatment – most people find their energy levels are back to normal from 6 months to a year after their treatment finishes
+- Fatigue and weakness (tiredness) during and after treatment – most people find their energy levels are back to normal from 6 months to a year after their treatment finishes

-- Allergic reactions can sometimes happen when the chemotherapy is going into your bloodstream – tell your nurse if you have skin rashes and itching, feel hot, shivery, go red in the face, feel dizzy, have a headache, feel breathless or anxious, or have a sudden need to pass urine.
+- Allergic reactions can sometimes happen when the chemotherapy is going into your bloodstream – tell your nurse if you have skin rashes and itching, or feel hot and shivery.
+Also tell them if you go red in the face, feel dizzy, or have a headache, breathlessness or anxiety, or a sudden need to pass urine.
 You may have fever and chills the night after your treatment.
 Tell your doctor or nurse when you go for your next treatment

 - Hair loss usually begins 4 to 5 weeks after you start treatment – it is temporary and your hair will grow back once treatment has finished.